Putting Our Words into Actions

 Prior to joining L+M, Eben held acquisitions roles at development and investment management firms in New York City.
 Eben began his career supporting the growth of new small public and charter schools structuring public-private real estate partnerships for the New York City Department of Education during the Bloomberg administration.
 Eben graduated Phi Beta Kappa and with honors from Wesleyan University.

-Genger Charles is the Senior Director of Government Relations & Strategy at Amherst Residential, where she works alongside local and national government officials and agencies to identify and connect Amherst strategy to housing programs and community development efforts.
+Genger Charles is the Managing Director, Head of External Affairs and Impact Strategies at Amherst Residential, where she works alongside local and national government officials and agencies to identify and connect Amherst strategy to housing programs and community development efforts.
 Additionally Genger focuses on ESG (environment, social, governance) work, climate awareness, and environmental initiatives for Amherst.

 Ron Beit is the founding partner and CEO of RBH Group, LLC, president of RBH Management, LLC, asset and property management companies, as well as managing member of RBH-TRB Newark Holdings, LLC.
 Ron has acquired, developed, rehabilitated, and/or operated over 1 million square feet of existing commercial and residential real estate in numerous projects throughout the U.S. as well as over 6 million additional developable square feet in institutional-grade sites throughout downtown, Newark, NJ.